Shamselgazzar/instalog/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see https://opensource.org/license/mit for details.